DaltonSchwentker/Access-Database-Backup/README.md

 <div style="float: left; margin-right: 10px;">
   <img src="config example.png" width="700">
 </div>

-Here is an example of how to use the script to backup your Access database...

 ## Log File
 The script writes a log file to track the backup history.
 The log file path is specified in the script, and each backup is recorded in the file with the following information: